alexsiqingliu/alexsiqingliu.github.io/_posts/2019-03-23-Reflections-On-4-Years-at-Amherst.md

 ---
-title: Reflections on my Final Year at Amherst
+title: Reflection on Final Year at Amherst
-tags: life, education, school
+tags: life education school
 ---

 I was submerged in a spa this winter break, soaking in indulgence, when a curious observation emerged through the clouds of steam.
 The voice in my head, the admonishing super-ego was silent.
 The unrelentingly critical voice telling me that I should be working harder, that I haven’t achieved enough, that my time is limited, that I’ve amounted to nothing important so far.